steppedreckoner/TowerDefense/ReadMe.txt

 -(DONE) Tower about to be placed shown at mouse cursor.

--More tower and projectile types, with unlock progression.
+-(PARTIAL) More tower and projectile types, with unlock progression.
---Rocket tower
---Multi-Target tower
+--(DONE) Rocket tower (Homing with splash damage) --Multi-Target tower (archer tower? upgrade increases number of targets. store targets in array. on upgrade, replace array with one of bigger size).
---Railgun/Laser tower
+--Railgun/Laser tower (Hits all targets in its path)

--Projectiles originate from the end of the gun barrel (currently spawn at center of tower).
+-Projectiles originate from the end of the gun barrel (currently spawn not quite at center of tower).

 -(DONE) Player controlled AOE actions (eg set all enemies on fire within radius x of mouse click) --(DONE) Fire